ncronquist/old-dotfiles/README.md

 Terminal Theme
 --------------

-I use [nova][nova] to set my terminal theme.
+I use [nova] to set my terminal theme.
 The first time you run `rcup` and relaunch your terminal, you will need to set your theme.
 You will only have to do this once.

+### OSX

 To set the theme in iTerm: